-In this 5.5-hour video Master Class, artist Alicia Lomné guides students in a meticulous exploration of the varied processes she uses to create her signature works.
+In this 5.5-hour Master Class, artist Alicia Lomné guides students in a meticulous exploration of the varied processes she uses to create her signature works.

 In this fun and easy project-based lesson you will learn how to create a segment slab, cut it into cross-sectional pieces and use them to design and make finished work.